 Facilitated by Lead Artist Tone Pernille Østern artists worked together using various online platforms and solo time for tasks incorporating their ideas as well as the following questions:

 - What is a body and how do our bodies connect with our sense of self?

-- What bodies are we seeing on our stages and whose bodies are missing?
+- What kind of bodies do we see on stages - and whose bodies are missing?

-- What is the impact of how we treat our bodies, when we self-harm or don’t take care?
+- What is the impact of how we treat our bodies and how we talk about (or not talk about) bodies?

 - How does the lack of diversity of bodies on stages impact on young audiences?